Hacktix/NESEDG/cpu/README.md

 ![timing_zpage_indexed_write](./timing_zpage_indexed_write.png)

+(`I` in the diagram above represents the value of the index register used to offset the given address)

 ### Zero Page Indexed Addressing - Read-Modify-Write Instructions

 This applies to the following instructions: `ASL, LSR, ROL, ROR, INC, DEC, SLO, SRE, RLA, RRA, ISB, DCP`